mzattera/b2fJ/docs/index_new.md

 At last!
 You can now run your Java program on your C64.

-If you don't have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under "redistr\WinVICE-3.1-x86"; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the "b2fJ.prg" file you created above.
+If you don`t have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under "redistr\WinVICE-3.1-x86"; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the "b2fJ.prg" file you created above.

-# Extend b2fJ
+# Expanding b2fJ

-Under 'src/java/classes' you can find the source code for the class library distributed with b2fJ; this is made up of several classes that replace the default Java library (under 'java' folder) and some custom classes to support features of the target platform (e.g. C64 sprites).
+Under `src/java/classes` you can find the source code for the class library distributed together with b2fJ; this is made up of several classes that replace the default Java library (under `java` folder) and some custom classes to support features of the target platform (e.g. C64 sprites).

 ## Building the library

-You can expand the library by adding your classes or extending the existing ones; afterwards, the classes need to be compiled and put in a file
+You can improve the library by adding your classes or extending the existing ones; afterwards, the classes need to be compiled and put in a file
-'classes.jar' under 'lib' folder.
-The file 'build.xml' that you can find in the 'src' folder is an ANT script that serves this purpose.
+`classes.jar` under `lib` folder.
+The file `build.xml` that you can find in the `src` folder is an ANT script that serves this purpose.

-I suggest to [install Apace Ant](http://ant.apache.org/) and use it to run the build.
+Install [Apace Ant](http://ant.apache.org/) and use it to run the build.

 ## Adding native methods